Everyday Family Clothing and Home-Goods at Everyday Family Prices!

-Harvest of Hope Used Furniture
+Harvest of Hope Thrift Shop

-Harvest of Hope Used Furniture & More Thrift Shop currently offers services to the North Shore Moving Market based in Salem, MA which is a registered not-for-profit 501(c)(3) charity sponsored in part by the City of Salem Planning Dept. US Dept. of HUD.
+Harvest of Hope Used Furniture & More Thrift Shop offers services to the North Shore Moving Market based in Salem, MA which is a registered not-for-profit 501(c)(3) charity sponsored in part by the City of Salem Planning Dept. US Dept. of HUD.
 The N.S.
 Moving Market provides free monthly pantry delivery service to home-bound elderly, disabled, and disadvantaged on Massachusetts North Shore.
 Harvest of Hope Used Furniture & More Thrift's mission is to provide an alternative option to high-priced retail for the economically-stressed members of the North Shore community and to promote the North Shore Moving Market.
 We are an equal opportunity organization and do not discriminate in any program for any reason.
 Informacion esta disponible en espnol.
 Por Favor, Lllamenos por telefono at 978-58-3913.The Moving Market is located at 13-A Franklin St. in Salem, MA.
 Their telephone is 978-744-2532.

 We cannot take the following items: